Yue-ZHAO/wm/README.md

 Steps:

 + Download a Wikipedia dump (usually ending in pages-articles.xml) and copy it to a folder (e.g. `input`) on HDFS
-+ Upload `configs/languages.xml` to the same folder (should work for English out-of-the-box)
++ Upload `configs/languages.xml` to the same HDFS folder (should work for English out-of-the-box)
-+ Upload `models/en-sent.bin` to the same folder (for English Wikipedia; other languages require different sentence detection models)
++ Upload `models/en-sent.bin` to the same HDFS folder (for English Wikipedia; other languages require different sentence detection models)
 + Create an output folder (e.g. `output`) on HDFS
 + Run (`en` is here the language code for English):